Editorial Advisory Panel

 Book Chapters

-“Liddell Hart’s Effect on the Study of Grand Strategy” in Thierry Balzacq and Ronald R. Krebs (eds).
+“Liddell Hart’s Impact on the Study of Grand Strategy” in Thierry Balzacq and Ronald R. Krebs (eds).
 The Oxford Handbook of Grand Strategy.
-(Oxford, Oxford UP), on-going by invitation.
+(Oxford: Oxford UP 2021), 73-88.

 “Variable Heroism: Landpower in US Grand Strategy since 9/11” in Jason Warren (ed).
 Landpower in the Long War: Projecting Force after 9/11.
 (Lexington: UP of Kentucky 2019), 15-31.